Skip to main content

 Get-OrganizationConfig | Select-Object EWSEnabled, EWSAllowList, EwsApplicationAccessPolicy

-The output should show EWSEnabled as True, ExchangeServicesClient/* listed under EWSAllowList, and EwsApplicationAccessPolicy set to EnforceAllowList.
+The output should show EWSEnabled as True, ExchangeServicesClient/*, *Sharegate*, and kiota-dotnet/* listed under EWSAllowList, and EwsApplicationAccessPolicy set to EnforceAllowList.

 4. Repeat these steps in your destination tenant if it is a different Microsoft 365 organization.